 Ah, spaghetti!
 A classic pasta dish that satisfies your carb cravings at dinner or during the holiday seasons.
 It’s such an iconic and easy dinner option, particularly for busy families.

 However, if in your eagerness you’ve made too much sauce for the noodles you’ve cooked, you might be wondering what to do with it.
 Whatever you do, don’t toss it out!
-Instead, make use of it by following these delectable and ideas:
+Instead, make use of it by following these delectable leftover spaghetti meat sauce recipes and ideas:

 1. Yummy Dips

 First off, the easiest way to reuse spaghetti sauce is to turn it into a dip.

 You can add either chili flakes or sauteed chilies to the sauce to give it a good kick, or you can opt not to add anything at all.
 This is particularly suitable for spaghetti meat sauces.

 Feel free to dunk anything in it, from chips to veggie sticks to French fries that are perfect as afternoon snacks for the entire family.

 Pizza is another classical comfort food.
 However, this crowd-pleaser can get a bit messy and expensive when served whole.
 An alternative you can consider is pizza hummus.

 This dish is perfect for last-minute cravings at a party.
 You simply blend leftover spaghetti sauce, chickpeas, and spices together.
 Top that with diced tomatoes and serve it to your guests.
 You can pair it with fresh bread, veggies, or pita chips.